BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-Bayes-by-Back-Prop?.markdown

 ---
 layout: post
-title:  "What is a 'Fair Price' (Bayes by Back Prop)"
+title:  "What is a 'Fair Price' (Bayes by Back Prop)?"
 date:   2025-11-11 12:03:37 -0500
 categories: jekyll update
 ---